Daily Sync for five teams - and get something out of it

 We went back to the root of the Daily Sync - what’s the reason to have such a meeting.
 The information about the team status is out there, in each team, on their boards and the walls surrounding them.
 If not - that’s something we need and want to know that it’s missing.

-We wanted the Daily Sync to have a purpose and be a meeting that is used for something rather than just restating the information that already been exchanged in the respectively teams.
+We wanted the Daily Sync to have a purpose and be a meeting that is used for something rather than just restating the information that already been exchanged in the respective teams.
 That meant that we focused the Daily Sync on things that … wait for it… needed to be synched between the teams.
 And that only.

 Our solution … s